 Horisberger et al. (2010) prospectively followed a cohort of 105 hips (88 patients; 60 males, 28 females) who underwent arthroscopic surgery for symptomatic cam or mixed femoroacetabular impingement.
 At a minimum follow-up of 1.3 years (average, 2.3 years; range, 1.3 to 4.1 years), all clinical outcome measures improved.
 Nine patients (8.6%) underwent total hip arthroplasty during follow-up.

-Gedouin, et al. (2010) reported on outcomes of arthroscopic surgery for hip impingement in 111 hips in 110 patients (78 male, 32 female; mean age, 31 years).
-Sixty-five patients showed no radiographic sign of osteoarthritis, and 36 showed grade-1 early osteoarthritis on the Tönnis scale.
-The investigators reported that mean WOMAC score rose from 60.3 preoperatively to 83 (p less than 0.001) at a mean 10 months' followup (range, 6 to 18 months).
-Seventy-seven percent of patients were satisfied or very satisfied with their result.
+Gedouin et al (2010) reported on outcomes of arthroscopic surgery for hip impingement in 111 hips in 110 patients (78 male, 32 female; mean age of 31 years).
+A total of 65 patients showed no radiographic sign of osteoarthritis, and 36 showed grade-1 early osteoarthritis on the Tönnis scale.
+The investigators reported that mean WOMAC score rose from 60.3 pre-operatively to 83 (p < 0.001) at a mean 10 months' follow-up (range of 6 to 18 months); 77 % of patients were satisfied or very satisfied with their result.
 The investigators noted that patients with early osteoarthritis had significantly lower WOMAC and satisfaction scores than those free of osteoarthritis.
 Operative crossover to open surgery for femoroacetabular impingement occurred in one case.
-Five patients (4%) had total hip replacement or resurfacing.
-There were seven complications (6%): three cases of heterotopic ossification, one of crural palsy, one of pudendal palsy, one of labium majus necrosis, and one non-displacement stress fracture of the femoral head/neck junction.
+Five patients (4 %) had total hip replacement or resurfacing.
+There were 7 complications (6 %): 3 cases of heterotopic ossification, 1 of crural palsy, 1 of pudendal palsy, 1 of labium majus necrosis, and 1 non-displacement stress fracture of the femoral head/neck junction.
 There was no palsy of the territory of the lateral cutaneous nerve of the thigh.

+The labrum is a ring of fibrocartilage (fibrous cartilage) around the edge of the articular (joint) surface of a bone.
 In a case series study, Philippon et al (2010) examined the indications for and outcomes of arthroscopic labral reconstruction in the hip by use of ilio-tibial band (ITB) autograft.
 Between August 2005 and May 2008, the senior author performed 95 arthroscopic labral reconstructions using an ITB autograft in patients with advanced labral degeneration or deficiency.
-There were 47 patients (32 men, 15 women, mean age 37 years (range 18 to 55 years)) who had undergone surgery at a minimum of 1 year previously and met the inclusion criteria.
+There were 47 patients (32 men, 15 women, mean age 37 years (range of 18 to 55 years)) who had undergone surgery at a minimum of 1 year previously and met the inclusion criteria.
 The mean time from the onset of symptoms to labral reconstruction was 36 months (range of 1 month to 12 years).
-Subsequent total hip arthroplasty was performed in 4 patients (9%).
+Subsequent total hip arthroplasty was performed in 4 patients (9 %).
 Follow-up was obtained in 37 of the remaining 43 patients.
 The mean time to follow-up was 18 months (range of 12 to 32 months).
 The mean modified Harris Hip Score (MHHS) improved from 62 (range of 35 to 92) pre-operatively to 85 (range of 53 to 100) post-operatively (p = 0.001).
 Median patient satisfaction was 8 out of 10 (range of 1 to 10).
 Patients who were treated within 1 year of injury had higher modified Harris Hip Scores than patients who waited longer than 1 year (93 versus 81, p = 0.03).
 The independent predictor of patient satisfaction with outcome after labral reconstruction was age.
 The authors concluded that these findings showed that patients who have labral deficiency or advanced labral degeneration had good outcomes and high patient satisfaction after arthroscopic intervention with acetabular labral reconstruction.
 Lower satisfaction was associated with joint space narrowing and increased age.
 Patients who waited longer than 1 year from the time of injury to surgery had lower function at follow-up than those treated in the 1st year.
 The study by Philippon et al (2010) was a case series that examined arthroscopic labral reconstruction in the hip by use of ilio-tibial band autograft in patients with advanced labral degeneration or deficiency.
 It is unclear how many of the studied cases involved hip impingement syndrome/femoro-acetabular syndrome.

-Nho, et al. (2011) reported on a case series showing that arthroscopic treatment of femoroacetabular impingement in a mixed group of high-level athletes resulted in a significant improvement in hip functional outcome: 78% of athletes were able to return to play at 1 year and 73% of athletes were able to play at 2-year follow-up.
+Nho et al (2011) reported on a case series showing that arthroscopic treatment of femoroacetabular impingement in a mixed group of high-level athletes resulted in a significant improvement in hip functional outcome: 78 % of athletes were able to return to play at 1 year and 73 % of athletes were able to play at 2-year follow-up.
 High-level athletes who underwent arthroscopic treatment of femoroacetabular impingement (rim trimming, labral refixation or debridement, femoral osteochondroplasty) with a minimum of 1-year follow-up were retrospectively identified.
 All patients completed hip-specific outcome scores (Modified Harris Hip Score [MHHS] and Hip Outcome Score [HOS]) at baseline and most recent follow-up.
 Forty-seven patients with an average age of 22.8 ± 6.2 years met the study criteria with a mean follow-up of 27.0 ± 5.5 months.
-Thirty-three patients (70.2%) were available for follow-up.
-The level of competition was 27.7% varsity high school, 53.2% college, and 19.1% professional athletes.
-There were statistically significant improvements in the mean MHHS score (preoperative, 68.6 ± 12.8; postoperative, 88.5 ± 17.7; P = .002) as well as the HOS score (preoperative, 78.8 ± 11.3; postoperative, 91.4 ± 14.0; P = .03).
-There was a significant improvement in the alpha angle, with 76.4° ± 14.5° preoperatively and 51.4° ± 11.7° postoperatively (P = .0003).
-Seventy-nine percent of patients were able to return to play after hip arthroscopy at a mean of 9.4 ± 4.7 months (range, 4-26 months); of those patients, 92.3% were able to return to the same level of competition.
-At 2-year follow-up, 73% of patients were able to return to play.
+Thirty-three patients (70.2 %) were available for follow-up.
+The level of competition was 27.7 % varsity high school, 53.2 % college, and 19.1 % professional athletes.
+There were statistically significant improvements in the mean MHHS score (pre-operative, 68.6 ± 12.8; post-operative, 88.5 ± 17.7; p = 0.002) as well as the HOS score (pre-operative, 78.8 ± 11.3; post-operative, 91.4 ± 14.0; p = 0.03).
+There was a significant improvement in the alpha angle, with 76.4° ± 14.5° pre-operatively and 51.4° ± 11.7° post-operatively (p = 0.0003).
+Seventy-nine percent of patients were able to return to play after hip arthroscopy at a mean of 9.4 ± 4.7 months (range of 4 to 26 months); of those patients, 92.3 % were able to return to the same level of competition.
+At 2-year follow-up, 73 % of patients were able to return to play.

-There is limited evidence of the efficacy of FAI surgery in older patients.
+There is emerging evidence of the efficacy of FAI surgery in older patients.
 Javed and O'Donnell (2011) reported on a small retrospective case series of FAI surgery in patients over 60 years of age.
 The investigators reviewed the clinical outcome of arthroscopic femoral osteochondroplasty for cam femoroacetabular impingement performed between August 2005 and March 2009 in a series of 40 patients over 60 years of age.
 The group comprised 26 men and 14 women with a mean age of 65 years (60 to 82).
 The mean follow-up was 30 months (12 to 54).
-The mean modified Harris hip score improved by 19.2 points (95% confidence interval 13.6 to 24.9; p < 0.001) while the mean non-arthritic hip score improved by 15.0 points (95% confidence interval 10.9 to 19.1, p < 0.001).
+The mean modified Harris hip score improved by 19.2 points (95 % CI:13.6 to 24.9; p < 0.001) while the mean non-arthritic hip score improved by 15.0 points (95 % CI: 10.9 to 19.1, p < 0.001).
 Seven patients underwent total hip replacement after a mean interval of 12 months (6 to 24 months) at a mean age of 63 years (60 to 70).
 The investigatorrs reported that the overall level of satisfaction was high with most patients indicating that they would undergo similar surgery in the future to the contralateral hip, if indicated.
 No serious complications occurred.

 There is evidence that persons with advanced joint space narrowing do not improve with FAI surgery.
-Between September 2004 and April 2008, Larson, et al. (2011) treated 210 patients (227 hips) with FAI and a minimum 12-month followup (mean, 27 months).
-Group FAI consisted of 154 patients (169 hips) without radiographic joint space narrowing, whereas Group FAI-OA consisted of 56 patients (58 hips) with preoperative radiographic joint space narrowing.
-The authors collected Harris hip scores (HHS), Short Form-12 (SF-12), and pain scores on a visual analog scale (VAS) preoperatively and postoperatively.
+Between September 2004 and April 2008, Larson et al (2011) treated 210 patients (227 hips) with FAI and a minimum 12-month follow-up (mean of 27 months).
+Group FAI consisted of 154 patients (169 hips) without radiographic joint space narrowing, whereas Group FAI-OA consisted of 56 patients (58 hips) with pre-operative radiographic joint space narrowing.
+The authors collected Harris hip scores (HHS), Short Form-12 (SF-12), and pain scores on a visual analog scale (VAS) pre-operatively and post-operatively.
 The authors reported that score improvements were better for Group FAI compared with Group FAI-OA.
-The overall failure rate was greater for Group FAI-OA (52%) than for Group FAI (12%).
-The authors found that, although patients with less than 50% joint space narrowing or greater than 2 mm joint space remaining on preoperative radiographs had improved scores throughout the study, they observed no score improvements at any time with advanced preoperative joint space narrowing.
-The authors found that greater joint space narrowing, advanced MRI chondral grade, and longer duration of preoperative symptoms predicted lower scores.
+The overall failure rate was greater for Group FAI-OA (52 %) than for Group FAI (12 %).
+The authors found that, although patients with less than 50 % joint space narrowing or greater than 2 mm joint space remaining on pre-operative radiographs had improved scores throughout the study, they observed no score improvements at any time with advanced pre-operative joint space narrowing.
+The authors found that greater joint space narrowing, advanced MRI chondral grade, and longer duration of pre-operative symptoms predicted lower scores.